effyli/effyli.github.io/content/about/_index.md

         other_info: 'graduated with top 1% GPA with National Scholarship'
 ---

 Hi!
 I'm Effy, you can also call me 李雪 [lǐ xuě].
-I am currently doing an research internship @ [MotherDuck](motherduck.com).
-I am also a PhD student at University of Amsterdam in [INDE lab](https://indelab.org/), supervised by [Prof. Paul Groth](pgroth.com) and [Dr. Jan-Christoph Kalo](https://scholar.google.de/citations?user=2EE-YUsAAAAJ&hl=de).
+I am currently a PhD student at University of Amsterdam in [INDE lab](https://indelab.org/), supervised by [Prof. Paul Groth](pgroth.com) and [Dr. Jan-Christoph Kalo](https://scholar.google.de/citations?user=2EE-YUsAAAAJ&hl=de).
+I recently did an internship at [MotherDuck](https://motherduck.com/) on LLMs for Data Management.
 Previously I was an AI resident at Microsoft Research Cambridge, UK.
 Before that I did my Masters' in Univeristy of Edinburgh.

 My PhD topic on Knowlege Graph Construction from Conversational Data.
 Specifically, I look into how can we better utilizing (large) language models to extract information such as entities and relations, and furthermore, making (large) language models more data-efficient, robust and adaptable.
 I am also interested in efficiently using LLMs for Data Management.
 My PhD research is funded and situated in a NWO project [*IN-SIGHT.it*](https://in-sight.it/).